Special Branch corruption and a plot to deceive the Prime Minister

-The Home Office says it has received “assurances the (NSBIS) system was not compromised” and that this was also the finding of an independent discipline panel.
+The Home Office said it had received “assurances the (NSBIS) system was not compromised” and that this was also the finding of an independent discipline panel.
 It wasn’t.
 The discipline case found NSBIS had been compromised and the OSC misled.

 Davey told Patel that BTP “misled” her department and NSBIS was subject to an “insider cyber attack” by Moran.
 The Lib Dem leader called Operation Muscle a “cover up” and wants the home secretary to order an independent investigation.